 The Maine Department of Agriculture, Conservation and Forestry has issued a fact sheet regarding dual-use or agrivoltaic solar installations.

-Rules promulgated by the Maine PUC governing topics such as net energy billing, distributed generation procurement, and small generation interconnection procedures can be found here.
+Rules promulgated by the Maine PUC governing topics such as net energy billing and small generation interconnection procedures can be found here.
 The Commission also facilitates a monthly interconnection stakeholder call scheduled through docket 2020-00004.

 Certain state agencies have issued guidance for solar development:The Maine Department of Agriculture, Conservation, and Forestry has issued technical guidance for utility-scale solar installation and development on agricultural, forested, and natural lands.
 The Maine Department of Inland Fisheries and Wildlife has issued solar project guidance and recommendations.